| Discourses | Biography | Portfolio |

 – The Well in the Desert

-Thich Nhat Hanh adds, Do not fight against pain; do not fight against irritation or jealousy.
-Embrace them with great tenderness… Your anger is yourself, and you should not be violent toward it.
+Thich Nhat Hanh adds, do not fight against pain; do not fight against irritation or jealousy, embrace them with great tenderness.
+Your anger is yourself, and you should not be violent toward it.

 And Jon Kabat-Zinn, founder of the Center for Mindfulness in Medicine, reminds us that healing is coming to terms with things as they are.
 That’s very different from curing.
 With curing, there is an expectation that things will be restored as they were before.
+And of course, Helen Keller‘s gratitude, I thank God for my handicaps, for through them, I have found myself, my work and my God.

 I thank you God for this most amazing day